serpapi/code-challenge/README.md

 2. cd to the `serpapi-code-challenge` directory.
 3. Install dependencies by running: `npm install`
 4. To parse the HTML file, run:  `node javaScriptParser.js`
+5. To execute the test file, run: `mocha javaScriptParserTest.js`